streamcord/streamcord/README.md

 Streamcord does not include an Open-Source license.
 This means that this software is copyrighted and all rights reserved.
 You can learn more about this here: https://choosealicense.com/no-permission/

 We are not offering any support for people who want to clone or redistribute Streamcord for their own use.
-You will likely not be able to run your own instance of TwitchBot without extensive modifications of the source code.
+You will likely not be able to run your own instance of Streamcord without extensive modifications of the source code.

 ## Requirements